Slow Cooker Chili

 Can I Freeze Crockpot Chili?

 Yes!
-This chili freezes REALLY well.
+This crockpot chili freezes REALLY well.
 I do it all the time!

-Just let the chili cool completely, then place it in an air-tight, freezer-safe container.
+Just let the chili cool completely, then place it in one or more air-tight, freezer-safe container(s).
 Make sure you leave about an inch of space on top so that the chili has room to expand as it freezes.

-When you’re ready to eat your chili, simply thaw it in the fridge and reheat as described above.
+When you’re ready to eat the chili, simply thaw it in the fridge and reheat as described above.

 Like this recipe?
 Save it to Pinterest!